 Explanation: Here, we assigned a multiline string to the variable text using triple quotes (‘‘‘ ’’’).
 Then we used the split() and the splitlines() methods in Python to split it based on new lines.

 You can also use the Regular Expressions Module in Python to split the string into lists.
 This Python module has the re.split() method to do what split() in Python does.
-Whenever you need to split a string on multiple characters, it is recommended that you use the regular expression (re) module. re allows you to split based on irregular separator patterns.
+Whenever you need to Python split string on multiple characters or complex patterns, it is recommended that you use the regular expression (re) module. re allows you to split based on irregular separator patterns.
 This method also works like a charm when your input is not consistently formatted.

 If you are not familiar with the regular expressions module and how to use it, we recommend you first check out our Regular Expressions tutorial before moving forward.